 Ordinal TSR The most prevalent long-term incentive metric in the peer group.
 The performance is based on ordinal TSR rank against our new 16-company peer group, with the percentile ranking determining the overall payout level (0 - 200%).
-Additionally, two other op perating measures were chosen to balance internal financial and operational management with external shareholder results.
-Rate base growth Defined as the approved rate base at the time of completion of the acquisition plus subsequent capital invested in the following three years.
+Additionally, two oth shareholder results. er operating measures were chosen to balance internal financial and operational management with external Rate base growth Defined as the approved rate base at the time of completion of the acquisition plus subsequent of the following three years.
 Rate base growth is central to the Company's growth platform.
 Operations and maintenance performance To ensure cost-effective operations, operations and maintenance targets include the budget plus the first two years in the plan for the regulated businesses only.